GloriousVintageElimination/About-us/index.md

 # Support Infomation
+# Glorious Vintage Elimination

 If you have any questions, please contact us at the email address below and we will answer you as soon as possible.

-Support email ：WarDrumLegendTik@yeah.net
+Support email ：GloriousVintageElimination@yeah.net

 ## About

-**War Drum Legend Tik**
+**Glorious Vintage Elimination**

-War Drum Legend Tik Start here and try this simple game.
+Glorious Vintage Elimination Start here and try this simple game.

 Gameplay: Find the same characters and click on them to complete a elimination.
 Eliminate all the same characters in the game and pass the level.